mnseong/DeGauss/README.md

 <details>
   <summary>Aria dataset processing</summary>

-Please refer to the [nerfstudio](https://docs.nerf.studio/quickstart/custom_dataset.html#aria) steps to prepare camera poses and extract fisheye frames.
+Please refer to the [nerfstudio](https://docs.nerf.studio/quickstart/custom_dataset.html#aria) steps to prepare camera poses and extract fisheye frames.(depending on your nerfstudio version, you may need to set --max-frames to be larger than total frames.)
 Then create an "images_orig" folder and copy the raw fisheye images there.
 And copy the "transforms.json" as "transforms_orig.json".
 The folder structure should look like this
 ```
 ├── Aria seq 1